 - Surface Material Applications – Alberta Environment and Parks

-- Alberta Wetland Classification System - Alberta Environment and Parks
+- Alberta Wetland Policy - Alberta Environment and Parks

 Potash is an alkaline potassium compound mostly used in food crop fertilizers.
 Potash occurs naturally as potassium chloride as an impurity of salt.